 6. Never Mind the Bollocks, Here's the Sex Pistols by Sex Pistols

 Even though Never Mind The Bollocks is the only studio album that the Sex Pistols released, it was enough to establish a lasting legacy.
 Released on October 27, 1977 it has become not just one of the most influential punk albums, but it has become one of the most influential album in the history of rock.

 Even though the Sex Pistols music and image is not particularly shocking by today's standards, it was considered controversial back in 1977.
 Sex Pistols and the Never Mind The Bollocks brought back a rebellious spirit to rock.

-Pink Flag - Wire
+7. Pink Flag by Wire